Medicine in school:

 The School Nurse:

-The school has access to a school nurse who visits this school on a regular basis.
+The school has access to a school nurse who visits the school on a regular basis.
 They are readily available to check on health issues, as requested.

 Specific routine health screening for height and weight is carried out in Foundation Stage 2 and again in Year 6.
 Vision is also checked in Foundation Stage 2.
-Flu vaccination are available for children in Year 1 and Year 2.
+Flue vaccinations are available for children in Year 1 and Year 2.